apfelminze/FTT/README.md

         // put your main code here, to run repeatedly:
       }
 <br>
 <li> Click on "save".
-It will ask you for a name of this project, you can call it something like "arduino speaker" or just leave the default name, which is "sketch_" followed by the date of today.</li>
+It will ask you for a name of this project, you can call it something like "arduino-speaker.ino" or just leave the default name, which is "sketch_" followed by the date of today and the .ino ending.</li>
   </ol>
   <h4>Connect a speaker to the Arduino</h4>
  <ol>